SwarmMind/SwarmMind-Client/README.md

     * libboost_date_time_ ... .a
     * libboost_random_ ... .a
     * libboost_system_ ... .a
+Note: on Windows, the folder structure should look the same but all files ending with .a should end with .lib

 ### Adding the libraries and building the SwarmMind-Client
 1. Download the repository (either by pulling from the repository or downloading the zip file).